-The legal fight hinges on whether a selfie can only be taken by a human being or whether an animal can take one too.
+The legal fight rested on whether a selfie can only be taken by a human being or whether an animal can take one too.
 ‘Selfie’ is short for self-portrait.
-The person who takes the picture and the subject of the photo are one and the same and they hold the copyright.
-US copyright law refers only to the protection of artistic work created by people.
+In a selfie, the person who takes the picture and the subject of the photo are one and the same and they hold the copyright.
+However, US copyright law refers only to the protection of artistic work created by people.
 Animals are not mentioned.

-Wikipedia argues that even though the monkey cannot claim copyright, neither can David Slater as he did not take the shot.
+Wikipedia argued that even though the monkey could not claim copyright, neither could David Slater as he did not take the shot.
 The camera shutter was triggered by a macaque monkey and so the monkey was the photographer.
-Their viewpoint is as follows.
-“This file is in the public domain, because as the work of a non-human animal, it has no human author in whom copyright is vested.”
+Their stated view is that the image "is in the public domain, because as the work of a non-human animal, it has no human author in whom copyright is vested.”

 PETA Gets Involved

-The main fight about who owns the copyright has been wending its way through the US Courts for the last 6 years.
-In 2015 animal rights group PETA (People for the Ethical treatment of Animals) joined the fray on behalf of the macaque monkey.
+The dispute about copyright has been progressing through the US Courts for the last 6 years.
+In 2015 the animal rights group PETA (People for the Ethical treatment of Animals) joined in the fray on behalf of the macaque monkey.

 PETA Sues Over Monkey Selfies

-At every stage of this process, the US lower Courts have determined that David Slater does not own the intellectual copyright to the macaque’s selfie photos.
-Each Court has ruled in favor of Wikipedia’s contention that the photos are public domain works and therefore freely available for anyone to use.
+At each stage of this process, the US lower Courts determined that David Slater did not own the intellectual copyright to the macaque’s selfie photos.
+Each Court ruled in favor of Wikipedia’s contention that the photos are public domain works and therefore freely available for anyone to use.

-PETA is still trying to act as a “friend” to the monkey and argues that any monies should be used to protect this critically endangered species.
+PETA claimed it was acting as a “friend” to the monkey known as Naruto and argued that any monies should be used to protect this critically endangered species.

-Mr. Slater continues to say that without his camera and equipment the monkeys could not have taken the photos.
-He insists he owns the worldwide copyright as he set up the tripod and the monkeys only played with the camera for a few moments.
-He says he has lost income due to this dispute.
+David Slater argued that without his camera and equipment the monkeys could not have taken the photos.
+He insisted he owned the worldwide copyright as he set up the tripod and the monkeys only played with the camera for a few moments.
+He has lost income due to this dispute.
 Because of widespread copying of the image he has suffered consequential loss of royalties.